TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 ### How does the Kinesis producer workflow look like?
 The setup of the ingestion part of the pipeline

-**We'll first quickly initialize the producer's configuration**
+We'll first quickly initialize the producer's configuration
-**Need to have some crucial parameters like timeouts, maxconnections** in place, This will help optimize on kinesis' performance
+Need to have some crucial parameters like timeouts, maxconnections in place, This will help optimize on kinesis' performance
 ↓
-**With all the necessary configurations specified, we'll instantiate the producer instance**
+With all the necessary configurations specified, we'll instantiate the producer instance.
 ↓
 The ETL Procedure now starts.
 It'll read data from the telemetry CSV file --> standardising the format, making it suitable for streaming